silverwind/daemonize-process/README.md

 - `node` *string* - The path to the Node.js binary to be used.
 Default: The current Node.js binary.
 - `exitCode` *number* - The exit code to be used when exiting the parent process.
 Default: `0`.

 By default the standard streams of the child are ignored (e.g. attached to `/dev/null` or equivalent).
-If you need these streams, change the `stdio` option.
+If you need these streams, adjust the `stdio` option.

 ## License